djimenez017/coding-challenge/README.md

 Changes:

     - change header to (":header") to get the header elements.
     - Switch the order of the console.logs
     - include an else inbetween the 2 console.log
     - Make the quotations in the console.log match
     - Fix multiple closing parenthesis.

     See Javascript challenge for changes

 TWIG CHALLENGE
+**See twigChallenge.html.twig && first.php**